 Displays and also allows to adjust the current zoom level.

 The zoom level may also be changed by using the mouse wheel while pressing the Ctrl key (Cmd key on the Mac).

 Displays the "Create and use an annotated variant of image file" menu.
 More information about this facility in Section 17.3, “Creating and using an annotated variant of image file”.

 The "Edit image map area" dialog box is displayed by clicking the or " " buttons.

 The "Link target" field contains the target of the link.
 This link target may be a destination which is internal to the document being edited or external to it, typically a Web page.

-Click the " " button to specify an internal link.
-This button displays the same dialog box as the " " entry found in the contextual popup menu after right-clicking an hypertext element (e.g. XHTML
+Click the "the same dialog box as the " " entry found in the contextual popup menu after right-clicking an hypertext element (e.g. XHTML

 Drag a link location from a Web browser and drop it into the "Link target" field to specify an external link.

 DocBook has a facility — in → — allowing to automatically link areas and items found in a